my1396/Econ-Study/_posts/2024-08-12-Latex-Workshop.md

 --------------------------------------------------------------------------------

-Q: Why my VS Code plugin (e.g., `vscode-texlint`, `latex-utilities`) does not work?
+Q: Why my VS Code plugin (e.g., `latex-workshop`, `latex-utilities`) does not work?

 A: Due to the [limitation of the virtual workspace](https://github.com/microsoft/vscode/wiki/Virtual-Workspaces#signal-whether-your-extension-can-handle-virtual-workspaces), most of the existing VS Code extensions does not work in the virtual workspace.
-In this case, you can choose to [open the project locally](https://github.com/overleaf-workshop/Overleaf-Workshop/blob/master/docs/wiki.md#open-project-locally) as a workaround.

-Please notice that not all Overleaf features enabled in a local folder.
-More specifically, the [compile](https://github.com/overleaf-workshop/Overleaf-Workshop/blob/master/docs/wiki.md#compile-project), [PDF preview](https://github.com/overleaf-workshop/Overleaf-Workshop/blob/master/docs/wiki.md#preview-document), [intellisense](https://github.com/overleaf-workshop/Overleaf-Workshop/blob/master/docs/wiki.md#intellisense)and [project history](https://github.com/overleaf-workshop/Overleaf-Workshop/blob/master/docs/wiki.md#history-of-changes) features are disabled by default.
-You need to refer to [LaTeX Workshop Extension](https://github.com/James-Yu/LaTeX-Workshop) as a complement.
+In this case, you can use GitHub as a intermediary and edit on local repo as a workaround.
+Note that do <span class="env-orange">NOT</span> use the "Open Projects Locally" feature of Overleaf Workshop extension, as it may lead to edit conflicts and data loss.

 Q: How to upload files to Overleaf Server from local?
 A: You can drag and drop files from your local file explorer to the Overleaf Workshop sidebar in VS Code.
 This will upload the files to your Overleaf project on the server. [↩](https://github.com/overleaf-workshop/Overleaf-Workshop/blob/master/docs/wiki.md#files-management)